DrDecki/VitaHomebrewDB/README.md

 Open an [issue](https://github.com/DrDecki/VitaHomebrewDB/issues) with a link to a tagged release, or say so on [Discord](https://discord.gg/bwEVFMnDDA).
 Author, version and a one-line description help, but a link on its own is fine.
 Everything else is read out of the VPK.
-A nightly build on its own is not enough, see [REMOVED.md](REMOVED.md) for why.
+Nightly builds are not allowed, see [REMOVED.md](https://github.com/DrDecki/VitaHomebrewDB/blob/main/REMOVED.md) for why.

 Entries are added by hand, not automatically.